jwhaney/jwhaney.github.io/_posts/2017-09-14-document-post-to-github-hosted-jekyll-site.md

 ---
 layout: post
-title: Documenting Posts to a GitHub hosted Jekyll site
+title: Posting to a GitHub hosted Jekyll site
 date: 2017-09-14 10:58
 author: john
 categories: web
+location: austin
 description: This is a readme file I wrote for a website I maintain for the organization Centex GIS based here in Austin.
 I wanted to document a user friendly way to write a new job, event, or news post to the GitHub hosted website so others can be involved in creating and posting content other than just myself.
 ---
 This is a readme file I wrote for a website I maintain for the organization Centex GIS based here in Austin.
 I wanted to document a user friendly way to write a new job, event, or news post to the GitHub hosted website so others can be involved in creating and posting content other than just myself.
-Documenting this process will allow others to pick up the duties that I was normally performing, if for example I am out of town or unavailable.
-The following is the content of the readme in the github repo named [centexgis.github.io](https://github.com/centexgis/centexgis.github.io).
+Documenting this process allows others to perform this task if I am out of town or unavailable.
+The following is the content of the readme in the Github repo named [centexgis.github.io](https://github.com/centexgis/centexgis.github.io).

 ------------------------
 ### About